MJHAGENCY/tech-serum-whysefhir/README.md

-# tech-serum-21-Team Template
+# tech-serum-21-WhyseFhir

-Tech Serum 2021- Team Template.
+Tech Serum 2021- WhyseFhir.
 The most innovative minds in healthcare working for the greater good.